liatrio/autogov-policy-library/README.md

 #### Parse Attestation

-The downloaded attestation won't be very human readable because its based64 encoded, so we can run it through some jq and decoding.
+The downloaded attestation won't be very human readable because it is based64 encoded, so we can run it through some jq and decoding.

 ex: